LynetMwikali/alx-system_engineering-devops/0x00-shell_basics/README.md

-change the current directory to the home directory
+display the current directory in long format